Code-Crash/polling-client/README.md

-# Polling Client
+# Server-Sent Events (SSE) Client

-This is example code for using polling in react.js
+This is example code for using SSE in react.js